-Modify friends list, using a common slice method with a 0-index.
+Modify the friends list, using a common slice method with a 0-index.

 LRANGE friends 0 1

-Consider using a hash, a very useful data type, which maps string fields and string values, offering multiple lookup methods.
+Consider using a hash, which maps string fields and string values, and offers multiple lookup methods.

 Enter many user key:values with HMSET.
 Then try HGET and HGETALL.